akd-io/pico8/picotron/drive/projects/stat/stats.md

   - Found to have value `626688.0` in `stat.lua` output.
   - No code references.
 - `stat(314)` (undocumented)
+  - Returns the value of pi, the mathematical constant.
   - Found to have value `3.1415926535898` in `stat.lua` output.
   - No code references.
 - `stat(315)` (undocumented)